awslabs/aws-fluent-plugin-kinesis/README.md

     git clone https://github.com/awslabs/aws-fluent-plugin-kinesis.git
     cd aws-fluent-plugin-kinesis
-    make # will install gems and download KPL jar file and extract it for your OS make [stream/firehose/producer]
+    make # will install gems and download KPL jar file and extract binaries make [stream/firehose/producer]

 Then, in another terminal, run the command below.
 It will emit one record.